-Never has real life research been more relevant and on topic, so we look forward to 2023 being a year when we review more studies and contribute further to guideline development and service improvement.
+Real-life research continues to be relevant and on topic, so we look forward to 2024 being a year when we receive and review more studies and contribute further to guideline development and service improvement.

-We hope you enjoy reading the ADEPT 2022 Annual Report and look forward to discussing exciting new projects with you all in the future.
+We hope you enjoy reading the ADEPT 2023 Annual Report and look forward to discussing exciting new projects with you all in the future.